opensearch-project/OpenSearch/TESTING.md

     ./gradlew v5.3.2#bwcTest

 Use -Dtest.class and -Dtests.method to run a specific bwcTest test.
-For example to run a specific tests from the x-pack rolling upgrade from 7.7.0:
+For example to test a rolling upgrade from 7.7.0:

-    ./gradlew :x-pack:qa:rolling-upgrade:v7.7.0#bwcTest \
+    ./gradlew :qa:rolling-upgrade:v7.7.0#bwcTest \
-     -Dtests.class=org.opensearch.upgrades.UpgradeClusterClientYamlTestSuiteIT \
+     -Dtests.class=org.opensearch.upgrades.RecoveryIT \
-     -Dtests.method="test {p0=*/40_ml_datafeed_crud/*}"
+     -Dtests.method=testHistoryUUIDIsGenerated

 Tests are run for versions that are not yet released but with which the current version will be compatible with.
 These are automatically checked out and built from source.
-See [VersionCollection](./buildSrc/src/main/java/org/opensearch/gradle/VersionCollection.java) and [distribution/bwc/build.gradle](./distribution/bwc/build.gradle) for more information.
+See [BwcVersions](./buildSrc/src/main/java/org/opensearch/gradle/BwcVersions.java) and [distribution/bwc/build.gradle](./distribution/bwc/build.gradle) for more information.

 When running `./gradlew check`, minimal bwc checks are also run against compatible versions that are not yet released.